 Improve internal linking

-Improve crawlability and create an SEO-friendly site architecture using internal links.
+Want to know how to improve your SEO?
+Focus on crawlability and create an SEO-friendly site architecture using internal links.
 On each page of your site, look for opportunities to naturally link to other pages in your content.
 Audit navigational elements like your menu to ensure the navigation is smooth and logical, and that priority pages are included.
 Make use of your website’s footer to add more detailed navigational links that wouldn’t make sense in the main menu.
 If you have multiple locations, your footer is a great place to link to your most popular locations.

 7. Local SEO best practices for link building

 Inbound links from third-party websites are one of the most important ranking factors for local SEO.
 While your local citation listings put you on the map (literally), they won’t suffice as a complete backlink strategy.
 Here are a few ways local websites can build links:

 - Build relationships with local bloggers and publishers and reach out with newsworthy content.